leandrob/saml20/README.md

 SAML 2.0 & 1.1 Assertion Parser & Validator
 =============
 saml20-maintained is a fork of saml20.
-Is it the same library with updated versions of vulnerable dependencies.
+It is the same library with updated versions of vulnerable dependencies.

 ## Installation